kixxauth/kixx-logger/README.md

 childLogger.serializers; // { err: [Function], req: [Function] }
 ```

-### addStream(stream)
+#### addStream(stream)
 Append an output stream onto the streams list for this logger and all child loggers recursively.
 The `stream` parameter must be a Node.js Writable or Duplex Stream instance.
+If the stream instance has an `init()` method, it will be called.
 See [Streams](#streams) above.
 ```js
 const logger = createLogger();
 const childLogger = logger.create({ name: 'child_logger' });